karmaniverous/serverless-zod-openapi/docs-src/cli.md

 npx smoz dev
 ```

-Long‑running dev loop that watches source files and runs, in order:
+Long‑running dev loop that watches source files and runs, in order.
 Inline is the default local backend; use `--local offline` to run serverless-offline.

 1. `register` (if enabled)
 2. `openapi` (if enabled)
 3. local HTTP backend actions (restart/refresh if applicable)

 Flags (CLI wins over config defaults):

 - `-r, --register` / `-R, --no-register` (default: on)
 - `-o, --openapi` / `-O, --no-openapi` (default: on)
 - `-l, --local [mode]` — `inline` (default) or `offline`
-- `-s, --stage <name>` — stage name (default inferred, typically `dev`)
+- `-s, --stage <name>` — stage name (default inferred)
-- `-p, --port <n>` — port (0 = random free port)
+- `-p, --port <n>` — port (0=random)
 - `-v, --verbose` — verbose logging

 Notes:

 - Inline backend maps Node HTTP → API Gateway v1 event → wrapped handler → response.
 It prints a route table and the selected port at startup.
-- Offline backend runs `serverless offline` in a child process; when the route surface
-  changes (register writes), the child is restarted automatically.
+- Offline backend runs `serverless offline` in a child process; when the route surface changes (register writes), the child is restarted automatically.
-- The loop seeds basic env (e.g., `STAGE`) and prints “Updated” vs “No changes”
-  per task run; bursts are debounced.
+- The loop seeds basic env (e.g., `STAGE`) and prints “Updated” vs “No changes” per task run; bursts are debounced.
 - Env seeding:
-  - The dev loop imports `app/config/app.config.ts` and seeds `process.env` for
-    keys declared in your app’s `global.envKeys` and `stage.envKeys`, using the
-    concrete values from `stages.default.params` (global) and `stages[<stage>].params`
+  - The dev loop imports `app/config/app.config.ts` and seeds `process.env` for keys declared in your app’s `global.envKeys` and `stage.envKeys`, using the concrete values from `stages.default.params` (global) and `stages[<stage>].params` (selected stage).
-    (selected stage).
 Existing `process.env` entries are not overridden.
-This provides
-    parity with provider-level env in production so handlers validate cleanly in dev.
+This provides parity with provider-level env in production so handlers validate cleanly in dev.